serj-kzv/element-mutator-lib/README.md

 # Not for a production!
-It is my for my "home" project and it has not unit tests and it is my playground.
+It is for my "home" project and it has not unit tests and it is my playground.
 I strongly recommend to don't use it in production.

 # How to use